krispyarena/bwayproject/README.md

 - **Database Integration**: Utilizes SQL, hibernate for efficient data management
 - **Spring Boot Integration**: Leverages Spring Boot for easy setup and configuration
-- **Logging**: Keeping logs of the application using LOG4J -**reCAPTCHA Integration**: Integrated with Google for reCAPTCHA to distinguish between human and automated access
+- **Logging**: Keeping logs of the application using LOG4J
+- **reCAPTCHA Integration**: Integrated with Google for reCAPTCHA to distinguish between human and automated access

 ## Technologies Used